Exclusive video: Teenage trespasser caught on camera on top of North Sand Mountain High

 HIGDON, Ala. - A 15-year-old boy was caught trespassing at the North Sand Mountain High School last week.

 On Thursday, the teen, who was shirtless, walked in the school building.
-He was escorted out, but got on the roof of the school.
+He was escorted out, but later somehow accessed the roof of the school.
 The Jackson County Sheriff's Office removed him.

 A parent saw the teen walking near North Sand Mountain School on Friday, but he wasn't on campus.

-Jackson County School officials believe he made three trips to the school on Thursday, two during school hours and one at a ball game.
+Jackson County School officials believe the student made three trips to the school on Thursday, two during school hours and one during a ball game.

 The 15-year-old, who's not a student, is banned from the campus.